British Compressed Air Society

-The British Compressed Air Society (BCAS) is the compressed air and vacuum trade association in the United Kingdom.
+The British Compressed Air Society (BCAS) is the self appointed compressed air and vacuum trade association in the United Kingdom.
 It has membership for Manufacturers, Distributors, Suppliers and End-Users of compressed air equipment and systems.

 History

 BCAS was formed in 1930 and represents manufacturers, distributors and users of compressed air and vacuum equipment.
-It became a company on 1 July 1998.
+It became a company on 24 June 1998.

 Members

-The organization is situated near to Marylebone High Street, south of Regent's Park in Marylebone.
+The organization is situated near to the Tower of London, at Rotherwick House.

 Members include a diverse set of firms and organizations, including many of the following: